-Depending on the amount of difference there are a few options – you can make the smaller breast bigger (breast augmentation), make the larger breast smaller (breast reduction), make both breasts bigger or smaller, or lift a drooping breast into a more normal position (breast lift).
+Depending on the amount of difference between your breasts there are a few options to improve this difference – you can make the smaller breast bigger by breast augmentation or fat transfer, make the larger breast smaller (breast reduction), make both breasts bigger or smaller, or remove loose skin on a ptotic (droopy) breast (breast lift or mastopexy).
 Dr Cope can discuss the best option for you, depending on your desired outcome.

 Frequently Asked Questions